dpurcell-pd/total_recall/README.md

 Psudocode is the bridge between our minds and the code.

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?

+According to ChatGPT `it is generally estimated that around 50-80% of a software developer's time is spent on coding, while the remaining 20-50% is spent on figuring out how to write code.`

 ## Strings